 The Universal Unique Identifier (UUID) must be updated when the system board is replaced.
 Use the Advanced Settings Utility (ASU) to update the UUID in the UEFI-based server.
 The ASU is an online tool that supports several operating systems.
 Make sure that you download the version for your operating system.
 You can download the ASU from the Bull Support Web site.

 To update the UUID, complete the following steps.

-- 1. Download the Advanced Settings Utility (ASU) - ASU sets the UUID in the Integrated Management Module (IMM).
+- 1. Download the Advanced Settings Utility (ASU) - 2.
 Select one of the following methods to access the Integrated Management Module (IMM) to set the UUID: - Online from the target system (LAN or keyboard console style (KCS) access) - Remote access to the target system (LAN based) - Bootable media containing ASU (LAN or KCS, depending upon the bootable media) - 3.
 Copy and unpack the ASU package, which also includes other required files, to the server.
 Make sure that you unpack the ASU and the required files to the same directory.
-In addition to the application executable (asu or asu64), the following files are required: - For Windows based operating systems: - ibm_rndis_server_os.inf - device.cat - For Linux based operating systems: - cdc_interface.sh - 4.
-After you install ASU, use the following command syntax to set the UUID: asu set SYSTEM_PROD_DATA.SysInfoUUID <uuid_value> [access_method] Where:
+In addition to the application executable (asu or asu64), the following files are required: - For Windows based operating systems: - ibm_rndis_server_os.inf - device.cat

-'''
+- For Linux based operating systems:

+cdc_interface.sh

+- 4. After you install ASU, use the following command syntax to set the UUID: asu set SYSTEM_PROD_DATA.SysInfoUUID <uuid_value> [access_method]

 <uuid_value>

-'''